rapmd73/JackrabbitRelay/README.md

     binance

-### Theorically supported
+### Theoretically supported

-This is a theorical list.
-The exchange name listed below is what MUST be used in your alert message to interact with a given exchangge.
+This is a theoretical list.
+The exchange name listed below is what MUST be used in your alert message to interact with a given exchange.
 Some exchange may NOT work, but I have no way of testing them.

     aax                 ascendex        bequant         bibox